 The Goose Tradition Continues

-Fast-forward to present day and you’ll find our White Embdem geese are farm raised in similar style by small-scale farms.
+Fast-forward to present day and you’ll find our White Embdem geese are farm raised in a similar style by small-scale farms.
 Remaining true to Old World traditions, they are barn-raised in small flocks until they are six weeks old.
 From then on, the birds range free in natural pastures with access to plenty of fresh spring water, natural light, and country air, feeding on a diet of corn and soy meal fortified with vitamins and minerals.
 The birds yield superbly textured and distinctively flavored meat, so it’s no wonder our geese are widely held as the best Christmas goose.

 Bird of a Different Feather